Radix-Live/Guides/LedgerSnapshots/README.md

 You can find the script to download the latest snapshots here: [Validator](https://snapshots.radix.live/latest-validator.sh) or [Gateway](https://snapshots.radix.live/latest-gateway.sh) or [Postgres(broken atm)](https://snapshots.radix.live/latest-postgres.sh).
+It will take up to a minute for the download to reach max speed, and it is OK if aria2c drops some of the slowest servers at the start.
+You can see the number of active connections under "CN:".
+The progress is saved even if you kill/restart the download.

 <details>
   <summary>In case the above link doesn't open</summary>

 Here is an example script, but you would need to put the current date in UTC, and manually check whether the files actually exist (e.g. `wget &lt;file url&gt;`)